OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 ## Step 1: Enable AKS Preview

-The following ‘az’ commands require you to install the [Azure command-line interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/) on your personal computer (and authenticate with the 'az login' command), or you can use https://shell.azure.com.
+The ‘az’ commands in these steps require you to install the [Azure command-line interface (CLI)](https://docs.microsoft.com/en-us/cli/azure/) on your personal computer (and authenticate with the 'az login' command), or you can use https://shell.azure.com.

 ### Install the extension
 `az extension add -n aks-preview`